RachealIlelaboye/CAPSTONE-PROJECT/README.md

 # CAPSTONE-PROJECT
 This is the documentation of Ladies in Tech Africa (LITA) capstone project.

-# PROJEECT 1 - Sales Performance Analysis for a Retail Store
+# PROJECT 1 - Sales Performance Analysis for a Retail Store

 ## Project Overview
 In this project, the sales performance of a retail store is analyzed.
 Sales data was explored to uncover key insights such as top-selling products, regional